 A panel discussion will take place in the afternoon on the second day including representatives from several local foundations and organizations discussing grant opportunities and the funding process for these projects.

 On the 4th day, participants will learn about the aspects of the proposal budgeting process including indirect costs, allowable vs. non-allowable costs, in-kind donations, government vs. non-government grants, and time reporting and reporting scenarios.

-This class is designed to meet the needs of three different categories of participants including staff and officials who are completely new to grant writing and need a basic understanding of the process; those who are currently working on a grant-writing project and are facing specific grant writing problems and issues; or successful practitioners in the field who and are seeking specialized information and advanced insights into grant project development.
+This class is designed to meet the needs of three different categories of participants including staff and officials who are completely new to grant writing and need a basic understanding of the process; those who are currently working on a grant-writing project and are facing specific grant writing problems and issues; or successful practitioners in the field who are seeking specialized information and advanced insights into grant project development.